skzv/my-plain-blog/_posts/2021-06-12-bringing-colour-and-life-to-black-and-white-photos.md

 <div class="divider"></div>

 ## Photos From the Vietnamese War
-A couple weeks after preparing this bulk colourising script for my family photos, a post titled ["The Vietnam War from the North Vietnamese Side"](https://news.ycombinator.com/item?id=27283624) made it to the top of Hacker News.
+A couple weeks after preparing a bulk colourising script for my family photos, a post titled ["The Vietnam War from the North Vietnamese Side"](https://news.ycombinator.com/item?id=27283624) made it to the top of Hacker News.
 It seemed like a perfect opportunity to apply the script, and offer a new perspective on historical footage.
 Just as ["They Shall Not Grow Old"](https://www.imdb.com/title/tt7905466/) made the horrors of WW1 living and real, so did I aim to make the characters and scenes from the perspective of North Vietnam.

 ![Mama with Vova]({{ "/vietnam-agent-orange.jpeg" | prepend: page.imgpath }})
 {% include caption.html content="Destruction of the jungle wrought by Agent Orange." %}